-A small number of amendments focused on presentational improvements have also been made to the draft financial statements.
-The Finance Team are committed to continuous improvement in the quality of the financial statements submitted for audit in future years.
+A number of minor amendments focused on presentational improvements have also been made to the draft Statement of Accounts.

-Appendix 4: Declaration of independence and objectivity
+Declaration of independence and objectivity

 The Code of Audit Practice requires us to exercise our professional judgement and act independently of both Public Sector Audit Appointments Ltd and the Authority.